learn-co-curriculum/dsc-data-viz/README.md

 Note the scale of the Y-axis and the width of the bars compared to the histogram using 10 bins.
 The granularity of the bins can be changed according to your specific analytical needs and the amount of underlying data.
 For example, if you had 5 data points, you probably would not want to use 50 bins.

 For the next example, generate a lot of numbers and use a lot of bins.
-Note how the histogram starts to look more "bell-shaped" which is characteristic of the normal distribution:
+Take note of how the histogram starts to look more "bell-shaped" which is characteristic of the normal distribution:

 ```python